NAlexH2/516soundmusic/notebook.md

   - However, the dominant freq according to the python script is ~658 Hz, which obviosuly isn't correct.
   - I suspect there's just a simple math error somewhere.
+  - I do want to finish this step of the project today though.
+If the math error just requires me to divide by 2, I will.
+  I want to finish this step so I can get started on the (seemingly) more direct and easier automatic detection.

 - Did I find the math error?

 # 11/26/24 - 2:20PM -> 6:00PM - Setup and Work On Final Portfolio Objective